jakimowb/enmapbox_testmigration2/doc/source/dev_section/dev_installation.rst

 Now you can type ``python`` to start a python 3 shell.
 Please note that without calling ```py3_env.bat`` before, the QGIS shell would start a python 2 shell instead.

 Commands available in the QGIS shell can be listed with ``o-help``.
 E.g. calling ``qgis`` will start the QGIS desktop and ``setup`` the graphical OSGeo Installer.
-Some important applications to develop applications are:
+Important applications to develop applications are:

 =====================     ============================================================================
 Command                   Description